laurencmendoza/my-closet-tracker/README.md

 8. User can edit the clothing item's information
 9. User can click delete to view a confirm deletion page, and then delete the clothing item
 10. User clicks on 'Outfits' to view a list of all their outfits
+11. User can click on the sun icon to check the weather for their zip code
-11. User clicks on 'Add a New Outfit' on the 'Outfits' page to create a new outfit, first by writing a description
+12. User clicks on 'Add a New Outfit' on the 'Outfits' page to create a new outfit, first by writing a description
-12. User views a detail page for the outfit and adds/removes clothing items (also available by clicking on the outfit in the outfit list view)
+13. User views a detail page for the outfit and adds/removes clothing items (also available by clicking on the outfit in the outfit list view)
-13. User can upload photos of the outfit
+14. User can upload photos of the outfit
-14. User can edit the outfit description
+15. User can edit the outfit description
-15. User can click delete to view a confirm deletion page, and then delete the outfit
+16. User can click delete to view a confirm deletion page, and then delete the outfit
-16. User clicks 'Outfit Tracker' to view a list of all of their created entries
+17. User clicks 'Outfit Tracker' to view a list of all of their created entries
-17. User can click edit to update the description or date for each entry
+18. User can click edit to update the description or date for each entry
-18. User can click delete to view a confirm deletion page, and then delete the entry
+19. User can click delete to view a confirm deletion page, and then delete the entry
-19. User clicks on 'New Entry' on the 'Outfit Tracker' page to create a new entry, first by writing the date and a description of the day
+20. User clicks on 'New Entry' on the 'Outfit Tracker' page to create a new entry, first by writing the date and a description of the day
-20. User views a detail page for the entry and adds/removes outfits
+21. User views a detail page for the entry and adds/removes outfits

 ## Future Features
 1. User is able to create their own colors and tags for clothing items on the clothing item details page